Ed Ayres (editor)

+Early life and works

 Ayres grew up in the New Jersey towns of Berkeley Heights and Westfield.
 He graduated from Swarthmore College in 1963 and briefly was a teacher at George School.
 He enjoys making furniture and sculptures out of geodes, petrified wood, and glass bottles.

+Achievements

 He placed third in the first New York Marathon in 1970, and won the 1977 JFK 50 Mile.

 In 1999, Ayres wrote God's Last Offer: Negotiating for a Sustainable Future in which he discusses four trends which he says threaten society: global warming caused by carbon dioxide, mass extinctions, a surge of consumption, and a population explosion.
 Publishers Weekly stated that "Ayres dismantles the perceptual obstructions that block our awareness of a crisis" but that he "comes up short in offering specific solutions" while Goodreads said that the book "presents a blueprint for a radical shift of policies and priorities to avoid a cataclysm".

 In 2010, he was co-author of Crossing the Energy Divide: Moving from Fossil-Fuel Dependence to a Clean Energy Future (Prentice Hall).

 Goodreads called his book The Longest Race (2012), an autobiography covering his attempt to run a 50-mile ultramarathon at age 60, an "urgent exploration of the connection between individual endurance and a sustainable society".
 Kirkus Reviews said that his " broad-ranging interests and accumulated wisdom will appeal to a wide readership, not just runners and environmentalists".

+Personal life

 Ayres is a paleo-vegetarian who shopped at, and invested in, Whole Foods Market when the stock was still trading for well under $15/share.
 Ayres is married and has a daughter.